opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index.md

 ## Specifying settings as environment variables

-You can specify environment variables in different ways.
+You can specify environment variables in the following ways.

 ### Arguments as start up